IBCodin/IBShop/README.md

 Used to purchase sales items from the listings.

-The item you specifiy must match a specific item or you will see and error message and no listings.
+The item you specifiy must match a specific item or you will see an error message and no listings.

 The purchase will go through the sales listings from lowest price to highest price, attempting to purchase a total of **quantity** items where the purchase price is no more than **max_each_price** each.